as-phantom/AutoTrader/README.md

 # Auto Trader
-### System for creating and managing vehicle sale ads with free access.
+### System for creating and managing vehicle advertising with free access.

 This project was done with Angular version 12.1.4.